Zhang Cong: Great Rites Controversy and political rise

+When the Emperor presented Zhang's statement to Yang, he rejected it, stating "What would a student know about affairs of state?"
+The censors then accused Zhang of "deflect[ing] and disorder[ing] the ruler's mind", but the Emperor refused to punish him.
+On 30 October, Zhang submitted another memorandum, "Questions and Answers on the Great Rites" (Dali huowen), in which he restated and further developed his arguments.
+He maintained that Yang had placed the interests of the state above the moral principles governing human relationships, an approach Zhang regarded as fundamentally mistaken.
+Yang dispatched more than a dozen members of the Hanlin Academy to persuade Zhang to withdraw the memorandum, but they were unsuccessful and failed to prevent it from reaching the Jiajing Emperor.
+Unable to respond directly, Yang instead arranged for Zhang's transfer to Nanjing, about 900 km (560 mi) away, where Zhang took up the post of bureau secretary in the Nanjing Ministry of Justice in January 1522.

 Officials who were willing to support the Emperor against the unified position of the grand secretaries and ministers were slow to come forward.
-By early 1524, only five officials had openly supported the Emperor, and all of them were based outside the capital.
+By early 1524, six officials had rallied to the Emperor's side: Zhang, Gui E, Xi Shu, Huo Tao, Xiong Jia, and Fang Xianfu.
+Except for the last, all were serving outside the capital.
 The Emperor summoned them to Beijing, and Zhang traveled with Gui E, a colleague from the Nanjing Ministry of Justice who had actively opposed the majority opinion in the controversy.
 When they arrived in Beijing in late June 1524, their views were met with vociferous disapproval from hundreds of officials.
 Despite this, the Emperor appointed Zhang and Gui as chancellors of the Hanlin Academy.
 This decision sparked a new round of protests from academics and censors, who argued that careerists should not be given high positions.
 Zhang faced insults and humiliation at the academy, and academics refused to work with him.
 The Emperor stood by his decision, declaring that both Zhang and Gui were loyal, honest, and qualified.
-In response, over seventy supervising secretaries and censors demanded that they be executed for misleading the Emperor.
-Many academics resigned in protest, and the dispute reached its peak when hundreds of officials staged a public demonstration outside the Zuoshun Gate in the Forbidden City in August 1524.
+Over seventy supervising secretaries and censors demanded that they be executed for misleading the Emperor.
+Many academics resigned in protest, and the dispute reached its peak when hundreds of officials staged a public demonstration outside the Zuoshun Gate in the imperial palace in August 1524.
 The Jiajing Emperor remained unwavering and harshly punished the participants.